9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 If you want a simple, earthy, and very effective elixir for supporting your detoxification organs through the spring and into the rest of the year, mushroom tea is good as it gets!

-If you choose to give your body a break from stimulants like caffeine during your spring cleanse, this tea will be a useful body-boosting, brain-waking replacement.
+If you choose to give your body a break from stimulants, such as caffeine, during your spring cleanse, this detox mushroom tea will be a useful body-boosting, brain-waking replacement.

 Renown medicinal herbalist, Lee Carroll, has shared with us his recipe for mushroom tea: